 This draft AQAP has been prepared following the declaration of two Air Quality Management Areas (AQMAs) for nitrogen dioxide (NO2), to be delivered.
-The first AQMA is in the Muckley Corner area, the second along the A38 in Fradley.
+The first AQMA is in the Muckley Corner area, the second along the A38 between Streethay and Alrewas.